-I am a PhD student in MIT EECS, within CSAIL's Learning and Intelligent Systems group.
+I am an AI Research Scientist working on applied learning and decision-making at Meta Reality Labs.
+Until May 2022, I was a PhD student in MIT EECS, within CSAIL's Learning and Intelligent Systems group.
 In May 2018, I received an MS in EECS from MIT.
 In May 2016, I received a BS in EECS, with Highest Honors, from UC Berkeley.

-I have enjoyed being a Teaching Assistant numerous times throughout my academic career, and hope to continue in the future.
+I have enjoyed being a Teaching Assistant numerous times throughout my academic career.

 My paper "Integrating Human-Provided Information Into Belief State Representation Using Dynamic Factorization" won Best Paper Award at the 2018 International Workshop on Statistical Relational AI.

-In Summer 2017, I did a research internship with Google Brain Robotics, working on methods for improving exploration in deep reinforcement learning.
+In Summer 2017, I did a research internship with Sergey Levine at Google Brain Robotics, working on methods for improving exploration in deep reinforcement learning.

 In Summer 2016, I interned as a software engineer at Airbnb, doing machine learning with the Search Ranking team.